TechnicJelle/TechnicJelle/README.md

 I have also made a few Minecraft plugins in Java, scripts in Python, websites with raw HTML and CSS, and C++ and C programs, among many other things.
 I like to experiment with a lot of things and learn a lot.

-Now I'm almost done with my first year at Saxion and I've been learning C# with their GXP Engine.
+During my first year at Saxion I have learnt C# with their GXP Engine, which I'm working on overhauling with a couple of fellow students.
+I also learnt Unity, which I have since made a couple game (prototypes) with.

+In the vacation after that first year, I worked a lot on a project that I felt needed to exist: GitDroid.
+It's an Android app, made with Flutter, that allows you to easily install and update other Android apps from GitHub.
+It's still in development, but it's already quite usable.

-I’m also learning Unity now, and next year we'll be learning C++ and I'm also planning on learning Unreal Engine.
+During my second year at Saxion, I officially learnt C++ (I'd been tinkering with it off and on for a couple of years prior) and I'm also learning Unreal Engine.
 Learning Rust also seems like fun!

+I've also been continuing my use of Flutter, and I've been making some other things with it as well, such as CMGTwitch.
+During my usage of Flutter, I've naturally been using Dart, which I've grown to like quite a lot.
 </details>

 Not only do I really like making games, I also really enjoy making tools for people to make their lives easier in some way.
 Some examples of things I made for other people are [WesleyChess](https://github.com/TechnicJelle/WesleyChess), [LifeWrench](https://github.com/TechnicJelle/LifeWrench), [Hydr8](https://github.com/TechnicJelle/DiscordHydr8Bot), and [Right Click Command](https://github.com/TechnicJelle/RightClickCommand).
 Hardly a week goes by where I don't automate some part of my own or someone else's life.